cjhhh/recipe/README.md

 # RecipeGenerator

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/recipe_generator`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+This CLI gem is intended for you to be able to retrieve vegetarian recipes, quickly and efficiently.
+It will always update with the new recipes that are updated on this website, giving you choice which is important for you, the user.

-TODO: Delete this and the text above, and describe your gem
+In the future more features will be added, such as vegan, meat-lovers, pescetarian and many more options, enjoy!

 ## Installation